 D. Report on the approval of objects proposed for acquisition by the Freer Gallery of Art.
 Mr. Luebke reported the approval earlier in the day by Vice Chairman Meyer, on behalf of Chairman Powell, of the proposed purchase of six Chinese textile artworks by the Smithsonian Institution for the permanent collection of the Freer Gallery of Art.
 These textiles are known as rank badges or Mandarin squares, which were affixed to the coats of imperial officials to indicate rank.
 He said that the material includes kesi, a type of cut silk, and the depicted subjects include phoenixes, peonies, clouds, lions, egrets, and a tiger; the badges are approximately fourteen inches square and date from the 14th to 17th centuries.

 E. Report on the 2017 National Capital Arts and Cultural Affairs grant program.
 Mr. Luebke reported on the federal grants program administered by the Commission to support Washington, D.C.-based arts organizations.
 The applications for 2017 have been processed, and the results were reviewed by a panel including Chairman Powell and outside officials.
-Of the 23 organizations receiving a grant in 2016, 22 have been award grants for 2017.
+Of the 23 organizations receiving a grant in 2016, 22 have been awarded grants for 2017.
 The organization leaving the program is the Textile Museum, which has recently become part of the George Washington University and therefore no longer qualifies as an independent arts organization.
 He said that the authorized funding for the program is $2 million, and the median grant is approximately $90,000; the specific amount of each grant is determined by an established formula.
 He noted that the Commission has administered the program since the late 1980s.

 II.
 Submissions and Reviews